imagineai/create-django-app/README.md

   - easily change your app settings such as django server and package manager, API format etc.
   - add app functionality such as data models, APIs, storage etc using a simple config spec.

-- Learn more about how you can use Imagine to generate code at [imagine.ai].
+- Learn more about how you can use Imagine to generate code at www.imagine.ai.